 Give our Waline service a name, click the Deploy button, and our Waline service is deployed.

 Don't rush to close the Waline service panel.
 After the service is deployed, we need to add an access domain name to the service.
-Click the Generate Domain button under the Settings tab, enter the domain name prefix you want and click the Save button to add it to our service Visit the domain name.
+Click the Generate Domain button under the Domains tab, enter the domain name prefix you want and click the Save button to add it to our service Visit the domain name.